-For your safety and a longer hydraulic cylinder service life, it is recommended that you have them checked and serviced by a certified mechanist.
+For your safety and longer service life if the hydraulic cylinders, it is recommended that you have them checked and serviced by a certified mechanist.

-- 1. Park the excavator on a level and stable surface, then lower the bucket to the ground and turn off the engine. - 2.
+- 1. Park the excavator on a level and stable surface and stop the engine.
+Lower the bucket to the ground and turn off the engine. - 2.
 Allow sufficient time for the hydraulic system to cool down completely to avoid exposure to hot and pressurized components.